vickneee/mysql-database/README.md

 # mysql-database

-The actual use of a MySQL database.
+Using a MySQL database in practice.

 ## pieniyritys-tietokanta